Dinamiko/DPortfolio/readme.txt

 * [dportfolio] Shortcode with parameters.
 * Choose which content will be shown in Thumbnails and Portfolio pages.
 * Flexible template system that allows template overrides in an upgrade safe way.
-* Allows changin plugin URL slugs.
+* Allows changing plugin URL slugs.

 = Related Plugins by Dinamiko =
 * <a href="https://wordpress.org/plugins/dk-pdf/">DK PDF</a>